A New Proof of the Flat Wall Theorem: An Algorithm

 \begin{proof} We compute a grid contraction function $f:V(W)\to V(H)$ and apply the algorithm of Lemma~\ref{alg:rtmesh} to the graph $G$, mesh $W$, function $f$, and integer $t$.
 If the algorithm returns a model of $K_t$ grasped by $W$, then we return that model and stop.
 We may therefore assume that the algorithm of Lemma~\ref{alg:rtmesh} returned sets $A\subseteq V(G)$ and $Z\subseteq V(M)$ such that $|A|\le 12288(t(t-1))^{12}$, $|Z|\le 3\cdot 12288(t(t-1))^{12}$, and if $x,y$ are the ends of an $M$-path in $G-A$, then either $d(x,y)<\rt{20}t(t-1)$, or each of $x,y$ lies at distance at most $\rt{10}t(t-1)-1$ from some vertex of $Z$.
 We define strips similarly as in the proof of Theorem~\ref{thm:wst}, except that strips will now consist of $\rt{60}t(t-1)+r$ consecutive paths.
 We construct walls $W_1,W_2,\ldots,W_{t(t-1)}$, but this time each will be a $(\rt{40}t(t-1)+r)$-wall, they will be pairwise at distance at least $\rt{20}t(t-1)$, \rt{ and each will be disjoint from the first and last $10t(t-1)$ paths of the strip.} We construct the graphs $H_i$ and cycles $C_i$ as in the proof of Theorem~\ref{thm:wst}, and apply the algorithm of Theorem~\ref{alg:crossreduct} to each.
 If each of them has a $C_i$-cross, then we use those crosses to construct a model of $K_t$ grasped by $W$, as in the proof of Theorem~\ref{thm:wst}.
-On the other hand if some $H_i$ has \rt{an optimal} $C_i$-reduction sequence leading to a $C_i$-reduction that can be drawn in the plane with $C_i$ bounding a face, then we apply the algorithm of Lemma~\ref{alg:flatwalllike} to $H_i$, wall $W_i$, its outer cycle and the \rt{optimal} $C_i$-reduction sequence to produce a separation $(X',Y)$ satisfying (1)--(4) of Lemma~\ref{lem:flatwalllike}.
-Finally, we convert $(X',Y)$ to a required separation of $G$ as in the proof of Theorem~\ref{thm:wst}. \end{proof}
+On the other hand if some $H_i$ has \zz{a $C_i$-rendition,} then we apply the algorithm of Lemma~\ref{alg:flatwalllike} to $H_i$, wall $W_i$, its outer cycle and the \zz{$C_i$-rendition} to produce a separation $(X',Y)$ satisfying (1)--(4) of Lemma~\ref{lem:flatwalllike} \zz{and an $\Omega$-rendition of $G[Y]$, where $\Omega$ is a cyclic ordering of $X'\cap Y$ and the cyclic order is determined by the order on the outer cycle of $W_i$.} Finally, we convert $(X',Y)$ to a required separation of $G$ as in the proof of Theorem~\ref{thm:wst}. \end{proof}

-For fixed $t$ the most time-consuming step in the above algorithm is the use of Shiloach's algorithm stated as Theorem~\ref{alg:crossreduct}.
-Any improvement in the running time of that algorithm would immediately imply a corresponding improvement to our algorithm.
-Several faster algorithms for the task of Theorem~\ref{alg:crossreduct} have been announced or appeared in conference proceedings and elsewhere, but without complete proofs.
-For instance, the algorithm of~\cite{Tholey} uses a data structure whose analysis has never been published.
-We believe that there should be a linear-time algorithm, but none has been published thus far.